Seeing as the sun is out, it seems like the perfect time to compile my 20 of the best retro garden chairs. But don’t hang about as many will sell out.

 Regardless of that, this is still an icon of its day and a chair that has lost none of its impact as the decades have passed.
 So relaxed, comfortable seating, as well as the bragging rights of having a design classic in your outside space.

-However, at £2,799 it isn’t for everyone and you may want a look at the rest of the retro garden chairs rundown for something more in your budget.
+However, at £3,499 (and that’s in the sale, would you believe) it isn’t for everyone and you may want a look at the rest of the retro garden chairs rundown for something more in your budget.

 7. Habitat folding metal picnic chair